 gordonm@linnbenton.edu -- a word about email: Please use your linnbenton email address for correspondence with me.
-The college takes your privacy seriously and I'm not allowed to share any information unless I know for sure it is you and the way to do this is by using your linnbenton email.
+The college takes your privacy seriously and I'm not allow to share any information unless I know for sure it is you.

-541-714-3521 - call or text, I will usually respond the same day.
+541-829-3003 - call or text